sahadesign/wanderwise-core-ai/README.md

 > **An Adaptive Agentic Orchestrator for High-Precision Travel Itinerary Synthesis**

-WanderWise is a state-of-the-art Agentic AI system built with **LangGraph**, **Gemini 2.5 Flash**, and **Chainlit**.
+WanderWise is a Agentic AI system built with **LangGraph**, **Gemini 2.5 Flash**, and **Chainlit**.
 It moves beyond standard RAG by implementing a **Quality-First Deterministic Loop**—prioritizing high-vibe relevance and real-world environmental context over raw data quantity.

 ---